Updated on November 25th, 2024

 Choosing a data model will most likely reveal the right form of database(s) as well.
 Unless your product is very basic, you will probably have several databases for several use cases - if you need to show near real-time numbers for access logs, you will most likely want a highly performant data warehouse whereas regular transactions might happen via a SQL database, and you might have a graph database that accumulates the relevant data points of both databases into a recommender engine as well.

-The software architecture of the overall product is just as important as the database itself since bad design here will result in bottlenecks that go towards the database and slow everything down both from the software side as well as what the database can output.
+The software architecture of the overall product is just as important as the database itself since bad design here will result in bottlenecks that go towards the database and slow everything down both from the software side and what the database can output.
 You will need to choose whether containers are right for your product, whether a monolith is the better way to handle things, whether you may want to have a core monolith with several microservices targeting other functionality spread out elsewhere and how you access, gather, process, and store data.

 Hardware